Pbhagi/data-analyst-portfolio/README.md

-# Bhargavi Reddy – Data Analyst Portfolio
+# Bhargavi Reddy – Data Engineer Portfolio

 Hi!
 I am a Data Analyst with experience at CVS, Meta, and Accenture.